syntasso/kratix-docs/docs/events/2022-kcduk/01-using-multiple-promises.md

 ```
 <br />

-Finally, verify the prerequisite infrastructure for delivering Postgres on demand have been installed on the worker cluster
+Finally, verify the prerequisite infrastructure for delivering Postgres on demand have been installed on the Worker Cluster

 ```console
 kubectl --context kind-worker get pods